 "Luckily it is not only women pushing women.
 People who have experienced diversity don’t tend to expect a person in a leadership position to be a white elder man”, as Claudia Peus reassures.
 Still, university structures tend to benefit this specific group with agentic characteristics.
 Therefore, TUM works on promoting more communal values through important initiatives at the Gender Equality Office or the TUM Institute for Life Long Learning.

-After the Pentecost break Nils Olson from TUM4Health and Maren Orre from TUM4Mind opened our section on social digitainability and universities with a very important topic:
+After the Pentecost break, Nils Olson from TUM4Health and Maren Orre from TUM4Mind opened our section on social digitainability and universities with a critical topic:

-How digital semesters influence the student’s study-(work)-life-balance - implications form the Corona Crisis
+How digital semesters influence the student’s study-(work)-life balance - implications from the Corona Crisis

-Before the pandemic, during the first and during the second lockdown TUM4Health gathered data about the TUM students’ study-work-life-balance and gained alarming insights: Whereas students enjoyed more flexibility (especially through asynchronous teaching), felt encouraged to develop healthier behaviour and gained more free time during the first lockdown, students’ feeling of loneliness and lack of social interactions, difficulties in time management and perception of stress increased.
-Students ranged their well-being according to the WHO-5 Index as 50 percent points lower during the second lockdown than before the pandemic.
-"We would have never thought that online university could find its way into normality so quickly!”
-And it is definitely not ok, that students seem to be one of the greatest losers of the pandemic.
+Before the pandemic, during the first and during the second lockdown TUM4Health gathered data about the TUM students’ study-work-life-balance and gained alarming insights: Whereas students enjoyed more flexibility (primarily through asynchronous teaching), felt encouraged to develop healthier behaviour and gained more free time during the first lockdown, students’ feeling of loneliness and lack of social interactions, difficulties in time management and perception of stress increased.
+Students rated their well-being according to the WHO-5 Index as 50 percent points lower during the second lockdown than before the pandemic.
+"We would have never thought that an online university could find its way into normality so quickly!”
+And it is definitely not ok that students seem to be among the greatest losers of the pandemic.
 We need a sincere discussion about alternative solutions in the coming winter term.

-Always feel free to reach out for help from TUM4Mind or TUM4Health !
+Feel free to reach out for help from TUM4Mind or TUM4Health at any time.

-This was a fantastic closure of our section on the economic dimension of digitainability!
-As Marie Blachetta and Jens-Rainer Jänig from Initiative D21 pointed out we are in a phase of ongoing discussion about “what we want, but also what we do not want when it comes to the digital transformation”.
+This was a fantastic conclusion to our section on the economic dimension of digitainability!
+As Marie Blachetta and Jens-Rainer Jänig from Initiative D21 pointed out, we are in a phase of ongoing discussion about “what we want, but also what we do not want when it comes to the digital transformation”.

-Digital responsibility plays a key role in these debates, for corporation but also the state or each one of us.
-Also, universities carry great potential for transparent data governance.
+Digital responsibility plays a key role in these debates, not only for corporations but also for the state and each of us.
+Additionally, universities possess significant potential for transparent data governance.
 But "there is no university yet involved in Corporate Digital Responsibility."
-Can universities like the TUM serve as important role models here?
+Can universities like the TUM serve as important role models in this regard?

 See you again after the Pentecost break, then with a new section on the social dimension of digitainability!